awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_create.md

 ------

 **Note**
-SCPs don't take effect on the master account and in a few other situations\.
+SCPs don't take effect on the management account and in a few other situations\.
 For more information, see [Tasks and entities not restricted by SCPs](orgs_manage_policies_scps.md#not-restricted-by-scp)\.

 ## Updating an SCP<a name="update_policy"></a>

-When signed in to your organization's master account, you can rename or change the contents of a policy\.
+When signed in to your organization's management account, you can rename or change the contents of a policy\.
 Changing the contents of an SCP immediately affects any users, groups, and roles in all attached accounts\.

 **Minimum permissions**
 To update an SCP, you need permission to run the following actions: